Friday, December 25, 2015

 Preparation

-Soak the dried mushrooms in cold water for about one hour.
-Then drain.
+Soak the dried mushrooms in cold water for about an hour.
+Then let it drain.

-In a large pan, sear the minced meat with mushrooms and smoked salt.
+Fry the minced meat with the mushrooms and smoked salt in a large pan.

-Cut the hot dog buns into small pieces.
-Add them to the pan, together with brown sugar and instant meat stock.
-Simmer for a few minutes.
+Cut the hot dog buns into small pieces and add them to the pan with the brown sugar and the meat broth extract and simmer for a few minutes.

 Rub the goose with salt and pepper.

-Stuff the filling into the goose.
-Compress the filling as much as possible, but take care that there is still some room left since the filling increases a bit in volume a bit during cooking.
+Then pour the filling into the goose and press it together as tightly as possible, but make sure that there is still some air left, as the filling will increase in volume a little while roasting.

-Put the stuffed goose into the oven on a baking tray and roast for 15 minutes at 200 °.
+Put the stuffed goose in a suitable dish in the oven and roast for 15 minutes at 400 °F (200 °C).

-Sprinkle the goose with a teaspoon of brown sugar to make the skin is nice and crisp, and then roast for another 10 minutes.
+Then sprinkle the goose with a teaspoon of brown sugar to make the skin crispy and then bake for another 10 minutes.

 Our Christmas dinner - roast goose with red cabbage